SaraAlert/SaraAlert/docs/api/nbs-api-specification.md

 # NBS API Specification

-To support interoperabilty with NBS, the Sara Alert API provides an endpoint that can be used to export monitorees in the Public Health Document Container (PHDC) format.
+To support interoperabilty between Sara Alert and NBS, the Sara Alert API provides an endpoint that can be used to export monitorees in the Public Health Document Container (PHDC) format.

 <a name="supported-scopes"/>